 There are numerous websites that contain practice tests and information to help “brush up” on your skills.
 If a student does not have a computer at home, they can access these materials at their local public library or in the computer labs at Tompkins Cortland.

 Go to Guide

-To review math, this page provides an overview of the content of MATH090, 095, 100, and 132.
-There are additional “self-assessments” students can take to practice and links to videos that review the math concepts covered in these courses.
+To review math, this page provides an overview of the content of MATH090, 095, 120, and 138.
+There are additional “self-assessments” students can take to practice.

 This link is to Passaic County Community College’s website.
 It provides helpful tabs including: Introduction to Accuplacer, Arithmetic, Algebra, Reading Comprehension, Sentence Skills, and Written Essay and also provides links to other test prep sites.

 Use this site to search for additional practice questions and skills instruction.
 Type in “Accuplacer practice” or “Accuplacer sample questions.”